-SURI Electric Toothbrush Review: A Dentist's thoughts after Eight-months
+SURI 2.0 Electric Toothbrush Review: A Dentist's Thoughts

 As a dentist, I understand the importance of choosing the right toothbrush for maintaining oral health.
-Recently, I had the opportunity to test the Suri toothbrush for eight months.
+Over the last two years, I’ve had the opportunity to test the Suri toothbrush, and in this review, I’ll give you my honest opinion.

 This review is based on my professional insights and personal experience with this innovative toothbrush.